JackOfBlades232/MinorPersonalProjects/shootemup/README.md

 Currently it is an endless game with inly the main ship and asteroids, no UI, spaghetti code and only one file.

 ## Running
-(for linux) In order to run this program, you have to compile it with the fpc compiler (`fpc stopwatch.pas`), and run the generated executable file.
+(for linux) In order to run this program, you have to compile it with the fpc compiler (`fpc shootemup.pas`), and run the generated executable file.